naubiomech/ExoCode/Documentation/README.md

 }
 ```

-If the expression matches the case value (x, y, z) in the above syntax, then the block of code for that case runs.
+If the expression matches the case value (x, y, z in the above syntax), then the block of code for that case runs.
-The code will run until it reaches the break keyword, this is useful as this will cause the code to skip the rest of the switch blocks which can save considerable time.
+The code will run until it reaches the "break" keyword, this is useful as this will cause the code to skip the rest of the switch blocks which can save considerable time.
-In some instances it is useful to have a section of code that runs if none the expression does not match any of the cases.
-This is where the default keyword comes into use.
+In some instances it is useful to have a section of code that runs if the expression does not match any of the cases.
+This is where the "default" keyword comes into use.
-Importantly, this default must be the last statment used (and no break is required).
+Importantly, this default must be the last statment used (no break is required).
 Also note that the expression used in these statments must be of type int or enum.

 **ex.** Simple Example
 ```